Quebec City: Climate

 Quebec City is classified as a hemiboreal humid continental climate (Köppen climate classification Dfb, Trewartha Dcbc).

 Quebec City experiences four distinct seasons.
 Summers are warm and occasionally hot, with periods of hotter temperatures which compounded with the high humidity, create a high heat index that belies the average high of 22–25 C and lows of 11–13 C. Winters are cold, windy and snowy with average high temperatures -5 to -8 C and lows -13 to -18 C. Spring and fall, although short, bring chilly to warm temperatures.
 Late heat waves as well as "Indian summers" are a common occurrence.

 On average, Quebec City receives 1190 mm of precipitation, of which 899 mm is rain and 303 mm is the melt from 316 cm of snowfall per annum.
 (Note: Although snow is measured in cm the melted snow (water equivalent) is measured in mm and added to the rainfall to obtain the total precipitation.
 An approximation of the water equivalent can be made by dividing the snow depth by ten.
 Thus 1 cm of snow is equivalent to approximately 1 mm of water.
 See snow gauge, and) The city experiences around 1,916 hours of bright sunshine annually or 41.5% of possible sunshine, with summer being the sunniest, but also slightly the wettest season.
 During winter, snow generally stays on the ground from the end of November till mid-April.

-The highest temperature ever recorded in Quebec City was 36.1 C on 17 July 1953.
 The coldest temperature ever recorded was -36.7 C on 10 January 1890 and 14 January 2015.
+The highest temperature ever recorded in Quebec City was 36.1 C on 17 July 1953., with the current weather station at the airport having a record of 35.6 C the same day.
+The record highest daily minimum was 23.2 C recorded 10 July 1955.
+The record highest dew point was 28.2 C recorded 2 July 2002.
+The most humid month was July 2023 with an average dew point of 17.7 C. The warmest month was July 2010 with a recorded average mean temperature of 21.6 C. July 1959 recorded the warmest monthly average daily maximum of 28.7 C. July 2023 recorded the warmest monthly average daily minimum of 16.0 C. July 2019 saw no daily maximum temperature below 22.1 C during the entire month.
+July 2020 recorded no temperature below 11.0 C throughout the month.
+The month of August 2015 recorded no dew point below 10.3 C.

+The lowest yearly maximum dew point is 20.0 C recorded in 1960.
+The lowest yearly maximum daily minimum temperature is 16.7 C recorded in 1956 and 1962.
+The lowest yearly maximum temperature is 28.9 C recorded in 1954 and 1958.

+The average yearly maximum dew point is 23.1 C and the average yearly maximum daily minimum temperature is 20.3 C.